greatislander/c2lc-project-website/src/resources/weavly-for-screen-reader-users.md

 * Accessibility settings: This region includes options to adjust audio settings, colour themes, keyboard shortcuts, and robot connections.
 * Scene: This region includes the selected scene background and the on-screen character.
 * Scene settings: This region includes options to change the background and the position of the on-screen character.
-* Action blocks: This region includes all the action blocks that learners need to build a program program.
+* Actions panel: This region includes all the action blocks that learners need to build a program program.
 * Program panel: In this region, learners can use action blocks to build a program and make edits.
 * Play controls: This region includes controls that allow learners to play, pause, or stop their program, adjust the heir program playback speed, refresh their scene, and get a link of their programs to share with others.